-Before you transfer personal data to other organisations, especially outside the EEA, you need to stop and think about the GDPR implications.
+Before transferring personal data to other organisations, especially outside the EEA, you need to stop and think about the GDPR implications.

-The sharing of personal data by businesses and organisations within Europe is subject to the General Data Protection Regulation (GDPR).
+The sharing of personal data by organisations within Europe is subject to the General Data Protection Regulation (GDPR).
 Data sharing isn't wrong.
 There are legitimate reasons for companies to share personal information.

-- Retailers may share someone's address with a courier to get their order delivered
+- Retailers may share customer addresses with a courier for delivery.

-- Travel firms may pass on your personal information to a hotel in preparation for a stay
+- Travel firms may pass personal information to a hotel relating to a booking.

-Crucially, before you share personal information, make sure there's a legitimate reason for doing so, the protections are adequate, and there are appropriate safeguards are in place.
+Crucially, before you share personal information, make sure there's a legitimate reason for doing so, the protections are adequate, and appropriate safeguards are in place.

 A lot has changed since the introduction of the GDPR, not least the UK referendum.
 That's why it's worth taking a fresh look at how to stay compliant when sharing data under the GDPR.